leticiaVega/18-01-19-python-novice-gapminder/_episodes/01-run-quit.md

    Note:
    The prompt `>>>` on the last line indicates that you are now in an interactive Python interpeter session, also called the “Python shell”.
 This is different from the normal terminal command prompt!

+## Interacting with python

+*   The python program that you have installed will by default act as something called an interpreter.
+An interpreter takes text commands and runs them as you enter them - very handy for trying things out.

+*   You can now enter some code for python to run.
+Try:

+    ~~~
+    >>> 1
+    1
+    ~~~
+    {: .python}

 ![Example Jupyter Notebook](../fig/0_jupyter_notebook_example.jpg)
 *Screenshot of a [Jupyter Notebook on quantum mechanics](https://github.com/jrjohansson/qutip-lectures) by Robert Johansson*